miladyboy/wingman/tasks/Tasks.md

 [x] Remove text that says that the backend is reviewing your subscription state.
 [x] Refreshing when in the app should open either the last conversation you had open, or at least the first chat.
 [x] Update the title.
+[x] Add linting to both frontend and backend.
+[x] Log-out should redirect to the homepage.